spinnylights/vulkan-notes/vulkan_notes.md

 ##### `location` and `component`

-These layout qualifiers can be used in any kind of shader aside from compute shaders (naturally).
+These layout qualifiers can be used in any kind of shader aside from compute shaders, as they're paired with `in` and `out` storage qualifiers.
 That said, they play a special role in the vertex shader input interface and the fragment shader output interface, where they define things like how the vertex shader receives vertex data or where the fragment shader outputs color data.
 In the other shading stages, they're just used to pass data in from earlier stages and out to later ones.

 You have to provide `location` qualifiers either explicitly or implicitly for all the inputs and outputs you declare yourself